 - The Color Guard presents colors at special events for many local nonprofits and civic organizations.

-- Students learn about Friedreich's ataxia and then run for a cure during our annual jog-a-thon fundraiser.
+- Students learn about Friedreich's Ataxia, American Heart Association, and breast cancer and then run for a cure during our annual jog-a-thon fundraiser.

 The pillar of study revolves around Veritas, a Dominican motto meaning truth.
 SCA students learn to seek truth through an outstanding educational program that encourages curiosity, creativity, and critical thinking.